Lake City, Arkansas: Notable facts and former residents

 The St. Francis River Bridge located in Lake City is the only lift bridge in the world that has been raised only once since its construction.
 To construct a four-lane highway, a new bridge was constructed in 2002 and the lift bridge was moved to a location just south of the new bridge where it remains as a landmark.

 Bart Barber, 64th President of the Southern Baptist Convention, was born and raised in Lake City.

+Gavin Stone, professional baseball pitcher for the Los Angeles Dodgers of Major League Baseball (MLB/2023-), was born and attended Riverside High School in Lake City.

 Demographics

 2020 census

 As of the 2020 United States census, there were 2,326 people, 936 households, and 651 families residing in the city.